dataclair-ai/mlprague2022/README.md

 This repository contains the content for the "Practical aspects of reinforcement learning" workshop at MLPrague 2022.
 The content will be released just before the workshop and will be accessible even after the conference.

+# Content and Authors
+Practical aspects of reinforcement learning: Build your own elements of contextual bandits in TF-Agents Michal Kubišta, Dataclair.ai
+Petr Stanislav, Dataclair.ai

+Reinforcement learning (RL) models are a new type of intelligent machine that can help you drive your car or beat you in Starcraft.
+There are many RL libraries and they implement a wide range of policies (models) environments and other elements of RL.
+However they can never cover all use cases and you might quickly find out you need to build your pieces to make the package work for your project.
+This decision likely leads to scarcely documented protocols and interfaces you need to fulfil and this is where we want to help.
+Since implementing the full reinforcement learning solutions in a business setup (outside of the typical use cases with simulated environments) leads to additional complexities this workshop will focus on contextual multi-armed bandits (CMAB) a middle step between supervised and reinforcement learning.&nbsp;We will first review all building blocks of the RL / CMAB framework and then walk you through building a custom implementation of those elements which will include a lot of code running on tf.Graph.
+After this session you should understand the (dis)advantages of using CMAB and be ready to start using TF-Agents in your projects.

 # Getting Started
 To ensure you are ready for the workshop kindly follow these steps: